Morwenn/poplar-heap/README.md

 }
 ```

-Such an algorithm makes it easy to reuse one of the properties of the poplars: a sorted collection is a valid poplar.
+Such an algorithm makes it easy to reuse one of the properties of poplars: a sorted collection is a valid poplar.
+It
-It turns out that for small poplars, running a straight insertion sort is often faster in practice than recursively
+turns out that, for small poplars, running a straight insertion sort is often faster in practice than recursively
-calling `make_poplar` until we reach the level of single-element poplars:
+calling `make_poplar` until the level of single-element poplars:

 ```cpp
 template<typename Iterator, typename Size>